 It’s not intended as a meal replacement or for your sole source of nutrition, as it has a lower calorie and carbohydrate profile than would be recommended for a complete meal, but nevertheless it is a nutritionally complete high protein snack.
 Using pea, faba pea and hemp seed as its protein source, it contains all 26 recommended vitamins and minerals and meets the UK and EU recommendations for macro- and micronutrients.

-There are a few potential issues.
+There are a couple of drawbacks.
 There’s a minimum order of two tubs, and it doesn’t come in sample sizes, which might make you reluctant to commit to a particular flavor.
-It claims that the tubs are recyclable, though not every area will recycle this kind of tub, and it doesn’t have the sustainability credentials of some vegan protein powders.
+However, the taste is delicious, and it mixes really smoothly.
+Overall, this was our favourite protein powder we tested.

 This protein powder is designed by vegan nutritionists and made with a blend of five different types of protein.